MackHeller/project-team-24-public/deliverables/iteration-02.plan.md

 #### Roles & responsibilities

-Maria will work together drag and drop & Collision
- - Can drag over other objects, can’t place over them
- - Need to allow wires to overlap but not gates
- - Need to be able to detect if wire is connected (maybe simple click)
- - Use placeholder game objects for now, Freddy will hook up later
- - Be able to delete objects

-Freddy will write the code for levels, wire, gate, and simulation backend logic

-Accounts (Mack)
- - Probably use a DB for usernames, passwords, and a set of map IDs that they can edit and map IDs which they cannot or something more efficient of the sort to maintain permission
- - Need to be able to log in and out

-Integration (Dylan)
+Maria: Tasked to work on the drag-and-drop feature such that gates can be dragged and dropped, and wires can be extended from gate to gate.
+For now placeholders will be used and the task of integrating the back-end logic to these gameobjects will be delegated to Dylan.

+Herman: Tasked with collision detection of wires and gates.
+Working with Maria, Herman is also tasked with implementing the wire detection system, so that wires can be hooked up gates.

+Freddy: Tasked with writing the backend code for the objects and interfaces used in the game.
+More specifically the implementation of levels, wires, gates, and overall simulation.
+The task of integrating this back-end logic to the gameobjects will be delegated to Dylan.

+Mack: Tasked with user account creation and maintenance.
+Creating accounts with usernames, passwords, the ability to log in and out, and a set of editable and non-editable levels tied to that specific user.

- - Put together the front-end (drag and drop with filler objects right now) and the back-end (gate logic)
+Dylan: Tasked with the final stages of the project, in which he will integrate the front-end (gameobjects) with the back-end (gate logic).

 #### Events